 Anxiety disorders are the most common of emotional disorders and affect more than 20 million Americans each year.
-According to the 2012 USD Student Health Survey, 19% of USD students report feeling overwhelming anxiety at some point in the past two weeks — however those that sought help from the USD Counseling Center found their anxiety more manageable.
+According to the 2016 USD Student Health Survey, almost 23% of USD students report feeling overwhelming anxiety at some point in the past two weeks — however those that sought help from the USD Counseling Center found their anxiety more manageable.

 Anxiety symptoms include:

 - Meditation and yoga, both have been shown to calm the mind and body.
 Take a look at what we are doing here on campus and how you can get involved through Campus Recreation with yoga instruction, meditation seminars and a class on the Practice of Mindful Happiness.

 - Develop a healthier and more balanced diet.
 Junk food, caffeine, alcohol, drugs and cigarettes can have a negative impact on your mood and can increase our anxiety.

 - Develop stress management and time management skills.
 These will be helpful in lowering your stress and keeping yourself from feeling overwhelmed.
 Deep breathing will help lower your heart rate.
 Breathe in through your nose and out through your mouth.
 Then slowly exhale as you count to 10.
 Deep breathing is a skill and the more you practice the more effective it will become.
 To help you practice, try listening to our audio guide to deep breathing.